taidude1/so101_isaac/README.md

 - Sends a job to the server.
     - You can modify the script that runs (e.g. between `train.py` and `play.py`) in the `python_script` field of `job_config.yaml`
-- Can be followed by any arguments you'd like to pass to the script (e.g. `--task reach-v0`).
+- Can be followed by any arguments you'd like to pass to the script (e.g. `--task reach-v0`)
+- Note that once you start a job, the program will output the logs from the job into your shell.
+You can exit this (Ctrl-C) without affecting the job

 ### `./ray.sh stop <job_id>`